trisha/genshin-impact-character-tracker/notes/problems_solved.md

 In my EJS, I was able to refer to them as myCharacters.forEach(character => character.goals (array that I would also forEach through))

 See 'root/views/dashboard/dashboardView.ejs'

+---

+Q: Express EJS how to have new lines show up

+A: Add `style="white-space:pre-wrap"` to your tag.
+See 'root/views/dashboardView.ejs' for the goal.li (list item), or goal contents, to be displayed using this style tag.